 - The absence of a secure e-waste recycling system in the formal sector, and hence having to rely on the informal sector's capabilities, pose serious health and environmental risks.

-- Owing to the unavailability of an effective consumer take-back programme, only a small percentage of e-waste trickles down to recyclers.
+- Owing to the unavailability of an effective consumer take-back program, only a small percentage of e-waste trickles down to recyclers.

 - The current e-waste recycling mechanisms are entirely business-driven and have arisen also without the involvement of the government.

 Strategies to manage E-waste in India

 Reducing the volume of E-waste is the ideal route for having to deal with it.
 Design engineers should make sure the product is made to be re-used and must be repairable.
 The next stage of prospective options for reducing e-waste is reuse and recycling.
 The amount of e-waste produced is reduced by recovering metals, plastics, glass, and others.
 It is the need of the hour for manufacturers and legislators to act reasonably and address the various critical components in a coordinated way.

 E-waste recycling in India

 Most abandoned appliances comprise salvageable components that could be coupled with other used machinery to make a functional unit.
 Systemic infrastructure projects for the environmentally sound handling of e-waste, including e-waste collection, storage and disposal, must be provided at national and regional levels.
 Regulatory bodies should validate such facilities, and if necessary, adequate incentives should be given.

 Eco-friendly recycling of E-waste necessitates advanced technology and procedures that are not only costly but also necessitate specialized training and experience.
 The ability to acknowledge or ascertain the presence of dangerous or possibly toxic constituents, as well as highly desired constituents, and then employ the company's skills and process mechanisms to effectively recycle all of these streams is needed for the proper recycling of complicated structures.

 E-waste recycling business in India